ByronVelasco/Challenges/Challenges 10-19/Challenge 14/README.md

 # Challenge 14 – Longest Collatz Sequence

-In this challenge, the goal is to **find the longest Collatz Sequence**.
-A **Collatz sequence** is a sequence of numbers produced from a starting positive integer, following these rules:
+In this challenge, the objective is to **find the starting number under a given limit that produces the longest Collatz sequence**.
+A **Collatz sequence** is generated from a starting positive integer by repeatedly applying the following rules:
 - If the number is even, divide it by 2.
 - If the number is odd, multiply it by 3 and add 1.

-Repeat the process with the resulting number.
-The sequence ends when it reaches 1.
+Continue this process with each new value until the sequence reaches 1.

 ## Problem Statement

 **Task:**
 Find the longest Collatz Sequence with a starting number under 1 million.

----

 ## Data Context